Operations Advisor - Wellington at Ara Poutama Aotearoa (Department of Corrections), Wellington (Te Whanganui a Tara)

 About the role and our team

-Our Operations Advisers are part a team who are responsible for providing electronic monitoring services 24/7.
+Our Operations Advisers are part of a team who are responsible for providing electronic monitoring services 24/7.
 The teams are based in Wellington (Upper Hutt) and Auckland region (Penrose).

 The team electronically monitors approximately 6,000 defendants and offenders in NZ, using GPS technology and software.
 The team also provide a prompt service on calls and emails using a PureCloud system.